-As a tier-1 player in the automotive supplier industry, AAM possessed an army of skilled engineers scattered across different functions within the organization.
+As a tier-1 player in the automotive supplier industry, they possessed an army of skilled engineers scattered across different functions within the organization.
 However, time revealed a couple of cracks in their workforce structure.

 What were their concerns?

 With a multitude of engineers, they sought efficiency by bucketing their employees into component, systems & application engineers.

 While they understood the varying competencies required both technically and behaviourally to bucket their engineers, the execution of the same proved puzzling.

 This company partnered with Mettl and its team of experts, a company that had since its inception remained at the forefront of assessment technology.
 Consistent interaction with relevant stakeholders further set the cogs in motion.
 The exercise netted two moments of note: